pingforhelp/BCA/Docs/bca Syllabus.md

- PDF To Markdown Converter
-Debug View
-Result View
+> [!WARRING]
+> This is a Markdown (.md) ver. of the PDF located at [THIS URL](https://apsche.ap.gov.in/Pdf/major_minor1/B.C.A.%20Computer%20Applications%20Major.pdf).
+Using a Web-based Tool [pdf2md.morethan](https://pdf2md.morethan.io)

-# ANDHRA PRADESH STATE COUNCIL OF HIGHER
+# ANDHRA PRADESH STATE COUNCIL OF HIGHER EDUCATION

-# EDUCATION

 # Model Syllabus for 4 - Year UG Honours in B.C.A.
 (Computer Applications) as